ISO 27001 audits can be intimidating, especially if it’s the first time that your ISMS (information security management system) has been audited.

 Being able to produce a set of accurate, concise and updated reports is sure to impress even the most critical of auditors.

-Your auditor will pay particular attention to the information security risks you have identified during your risk assessment and the controls that have been applied to treat, tolerate, transfer or terminate these risks.
+Your auditor will pay particular attention to the information security risks you’ve identified during your risk assessment, and the controls that have been applied to treat, tolerate, transfer or terminate these risks.

 Let’s take a look at some of the important reports you should produce based on your risk assessment findings.
 Some of them are mandatory; others will help you gain valuable audit brownie points.

 1. The Statement of Applicability